How Lawyers Should React To Negative Reviews

 - Determine the specific issue.
 Many times, negative comments are the result of some misunderstanding.
 This could be the details of their bill or the reason their case resolved as it did.
 By isolating the cause of the complaint, you can craft a more valuable – and less emotional – response.

 - Be succinct, polite and constructive.
 Acknowledge the reviewer’s feelings and communicate your appreciation for their feedback.
 Speak directly to the disappointed client’s concern avoiding bland, robotic clichés.
 Use this response as an opportunity to express your own disappointment, and to clarify the reasons why the case didn’t turn out as hoped for.

 You might also be tempted to simply say nothing at all when a bad review appears.
 That, too, could be a mistake.
-That’s because even negative reviews can be business builders.
+That’s because even negative, one-star reviews can be business builders.

 Here’s why: A negative review provides you the opportunity to respond and address the unhappy client’s experience.
 And that has been shown to have a big impact on customer comfort.
 Taking the time and trouble to respond to an unhappy client can boost how legal consumers perceive your firm.